voxel51/platform-integrations/slack/README.md

 application that sits in-between the Platform and Slack to do the message translation that the Slack webhook requires.

-Note that you can build out this application using any serverless function provider, e.g., [AWS Lambda](https://aws.amazon.com/lambda) or even your own server.
+Note that you can build out this application using any Functions as a service (FaaS) provider, e.g., [AWS Lambda](https://aws.amazon.com/lambda) or even your own server.
 There are many resource available online describing how to setup Slack webhooks with AWS Lambda.

 ## Requirements